DKMaCS/DKMaCS.github.io/README.md

 Bank of Oklahoma, N.A. – Houston, TX <span style="float: right;">2012 - 2014</span>\
 ● Diligently applied a balanced approach of fundamental analysis and monitoring in the recommendation of middle market clients. \
 ● Contributed in the underwriting of a $300MM syndicated loan expansion in a total $1.2B debt package.

+### PROJECTS
+<u>Current</u>

+**Stochastic Optimal Control for multiperiod MVO:**\
+Solving for optimal policy for a multiperiod portfolio comprised of a single risky asset and risk-free asset.
+This project utilizes principles of dynamic programming, particularly in solving the HJB equation.
+Implementation includes multiproccessing and Docker containerization with Kubernetes deployment and management.

+**Wildfire Prevention Data Analytics**:\
+Working with CrowdDoing, a not-for-profit organization, identifying core Wildfire exposures and anomalies, guiding the creation of the Wildfire Prevention Scorecard platform for use by public and private stakeholders alike.
+The scorecard has already been adopted by the South Korean government.

+<u>Past</u>

+**Time Series Analysis of Australian Weather Patterns**:\